meduzen/--media.scss/README.md

 ### Mini-FAQ

 Q: Is it really shorter and more readable and lighter and… than [whatever]?

 A: [Yes](#advantages). 😎 If you don’t agree, please [share your knowledge](https://github.com/meduzen/--media.scss/issues/new) 🙏.

 ## What is _Double Dash_?

-_Double Dash_ is a set of custom media queries (learn first [what they are](#custom-media-queries)) and SCSS mixins speeding up their declaration.
+_Double Dash_ is a set of custom media queries and SCSS mixins to speed up their declarations.
 It brings 3 things:

 1. a set of custom media queries named in an immediately understandable way: absolutely all available and future media queries from the specs have been named (some even have aliases), apart from the deprecated ones (like `device-width`);
 2. a set of mixins for *ranged* media queries (`min-width`, `max-width`…);